Sequoia/microservices-code-along/README.md

 ℹ️ *See [INSTRUCTIONS.md](INSTRUCTIONS.md) for notes on using this repository.*

+# Step 6: Deploying books API to `now`

+In this step, we'll deploy our updated books API to `now`.
+Before doing so, we'll clean it up so we do not expose our database credentials.
+As you work with now, it will be useful to delete deployments you're no longer using, so be sure to `now rm <deployment|alias>` from time to time.

+## Goals

+1. Externalize database connection configuration
+2. Deploy with environment variables (via `-E`)
+3. Alias our books API as `<yourname>-books-api.now.sh`

+## Hints

+1. Externalizing database credentials will require two steps:
+    1. Referring to environment variables from [loopback](https://loopback.io/doc/en/lb3/Attaching-models-to-data-sources.html#specifying-database-credentials-with-environment-variables)
+    2. Setting those variables in the environment in which your app will run (e.g. [now](https://zeit.co/docs/features/env-and-secrets))

+---

 # Step 5: Update books service to point to LoopBack books API

 We have now extracted our books API, but within our monolith application, we're still calling the local books in-memory "database" from our books and payments router.
 We'll fix that here so they point to the external API.